WesC-sys/ML_demo/README.rst

   Run eon tuner.

 Configure your deployment:
-  Select C++ library, download the .zip file and replace model.zip in source with your downloaded .zip C++ library.
+  Select C++ library, download the .zip file and replace model.zip in the src folder with your downloaded .zip C++ library.
 Then, rename your new .zip file to "model.zip".

 Build the application in VS Code and flash it to the Thingy:53 with the nRF Programmer PC app, using the dfu_application.zip from the build files.